rajeshguptan/resume/index.md

 - Fixed a critical memory leak issue that caused outages during the Christmas season.

 ### **Technical Architect** ➰ *Infosys Technologies Ltd., Various locations* ➰ *Oct 1999-Sep 2009*
-- ver 10 years, worked with various clients on numerous projects in the banking and capital market domains in various capacity
+- Over 10 years, worked with various clients on numerous projects in the banking and capital market domains in various capacity.
 - Designed and architected solutions for clients.
 - Mentored and guided junior developers.
 - Was involved in the end-to-end lifecycle for various projects, including requirements gathering, database modeling, architecture, build, rollout, and support.